Liston Newton Advisory are financial advice experts, so our role is to stay abreast of where our clients are looking at investing their assets.

 The biggest questions we find people asking are around what cryptocurrency actually is, how it fits into an investment portfolio—and how much to invest in crypto to make money.

 Much like cash, property, shares, and other assets, when utilised correctly cryptocurrency can make up a valuable part of your investment strategy.
-Contact Liston Newton Advisory today to discuss including cryptocurrency in your long-term investment plan.
+Contact Liston Newton Advisory today to discuss your financial planning startegy.

 So, how much money should I invest in crypto?